 Acela Amtrak Train from Boston to NYC

 I have always enjoyed taking the train, and Amtrak’s Acela train is a quick, convenient way to get from Boston to NYC.
 The Acela offers a snack car selling food and beverages, restrooms, plugs at the seats, and complimentary internet access.
-You’ll also have extra legroom.
+You’ll also have extra legroom so you can stetch out during the journey.

-There are several Boston train stops including South Station, Back Bay Station, and the Rt.
+There are several Boston Amtrak train stations including South Station, Back Bay Station, and the Rt.
 128 station in Westwood.
 If you need to park a car, the Rt.
 128 station has a large parking garage that can be convenient.
+Otherwise, the two Boston stops are pretty centrally located.

 In NYC, you’ll get the train at Penn Station.
-From there, you’ll be able to get a cab or ride share service to your hotel.
+From there, you’ll be able to get a cab or ride-share service to your hotel.
+Because Penn Station is in the center of the city, it’s easier than flying.

-If you don’t want to spring for the Acela, or if that schedule doesn’t work for you, there’s also a regional train that makes more stops and takes a bit longer to get into the city.
+If you don’t want to spring for the Acela, or if that schedule doesn’t work for you, there’s also an Amtrak regional train that makes more stops and takes a bit longer to get into the city.
 The regional trains are still very nice, and offer lots of the same amenities as the Acela train including free WiFi.
+In recent years, improvements in the Northeast Corridor regional service have made it even closer to the Acela in terms of comfort.

-In addition, like the bus, you won’t need to go through security.
+Like the bus, you won’t need to go through security when taking the train.
 So, you can arrive shortly before your train takes off and won’t have to worry about the length of the security lines.

 While I do like the Acela (and the regional train), it can be expensive, so definitely compare prices before booking.
-Don’t just assume that the train is cheaper, because that isn’t always the case.
-Sometimes it’s cheaper to fly.
+Don’t just assume that the Boston to New York train is cheaper than flying because that isn’t always the case.
+Sometimes it’s cheaper to fly – just be sure to factor in the cost of parking, baggage fees, and cabs.

 Fly from Boston to NYC

 Flying is definitely quicker than any other transportation option from Boston to NYC – at least when it comes to the actual transportation time.
-However, you’ll still need to go through security at the airport, and arrive in advance of your flight.
+However, you’ll still need to go through security at the airport and arrive in advance of your flight.
+Your actual time in transit will be significantly longer than the actual flight time.

 So definitely factor in the time of year when deciding what transportation to take for your trip.
-In the winter, the train can definitely be a better option than flying or taking the bus.
+In the winter, the train can definitely be a better option than flying or taking the bus because there will likely be fewer delays.

 Drive from Boston to NYC